 One of China's largest provinces, Yunnan is also one of China's most visited.
 The reason for this is many-fold.
-Yunnan has a wonderful climate, amazing natural landscapes, fantastic ancient villages, and approximately one third of China's ethnic minority groups.
+Yunnan has a wonderful climate, amazing natural landscapes, fantastic ancient villages, approximately one-third of China's ethnic minority groups, and many other attractions.
 These are just a few of the reasons visitors to Yunnan often find themselves coming back.

 The first stop for most visitors is inevitably Kunming, the capital of Yunnan Province.
 Kunming is a modern city, known for its wonderful food, ethnic minority groups, and nearby natural wonders.
 The Stone Forest is a must-see destination for visitors to Kunming.
 The limestone rocks have after millions of years of wind and weather been carved into many bizarre shapes.
 There is a local saying that says, "A visit to Kunming is wasted without a visit to the Stone Forest."
 Within the city, are many sites that must be visited; the Yunnan Provincial Museum, the Flower Market, and the Golden Temple.

 Stone Forest, Kunming